Board of Directors

 Officers

-Armilito J Pangilinan, Board Vice President of Executive Operations
+Armilito J Pangilinan, President

 Aileen Balahadia, Board Secretary

-Aileen is a Northwest native and a child of Philippine immigrants who lives with her family in Southeast Seattle.
+Aileen Balahadia is a Northwest native and a child of Philippine immigrants who lives with her family in Southeast Seattle.
 She has been fortunate to work in the most culturally diverse neighborhoods in Seattle including the Chinatown/International District, Columbia City, White Center and the Rainier Valley.
 A 20+ year practitioner in community development, Aileen is now an independent consultant working on neighborhood and community projects focused on authentic community leadership, particularly from the least represented members of our community, multicultural coalition building, and community and nonprofit capacity building.
 She is currently the Program Consultant for Neighbor to Neighbor, the grassroots grantmaking program of the Seattle Foundation.
-This works includes grantmaking as well as technical assistance, networking and support to grassroots communities of color based organizations.
+This work includes grantmaking as well as technical assistance, networking and support to grassroots communities of color based organizations.
 Her other clients have included RVC, City of Seattle, Families of Color Seattle, Communities Rise and HomeSight.

 She served for 8 years as the Executive Director of the White Center Community Development Association and previously worked with the Seattle Chinatown ID Preservation and Development Authority and Local Initiatives Support Corporation.
 She currently serves on the board of the Seattle Chinatown ID Preservation and Development Authority.
 Aileen has a Master’s in Public Administration from the Evans School at the University of Washington and a BA from the University of Puget Sound.